Rosacea Medication

 Tacrolimus ointment (Protopic)

-Reduces itching and inflammation by suppressing release of cytokines from T cells.
-Also inhibits transcription of genes encoding IL-3, IL-4, IL-5, GM-CSF, and TNF-alpha, all of which are involved in early stages of T-cell activation.
-Additionally, may inhibit release of preformed mediators from skin mast cells and basophils, and may down-regulate expression of FCeRI on Langerhans cells.
-Can be used in patients as young as 2 y.
+Tacrolimus ointment reduces itching and inflammation by suppressing the release of cytokines from T cells.
+It also inhibits transcription of genes encoding IL-3, IL-4, IL-5, GM-CSF, and TNF-alpha, all of which are involved in the early stages of T-cell activation.
+Additionally, it may inhibit the release of preformed mediators from skin mast cells and basophils, and may down-regulate the expression of FCeRI on Langerhans cells.
+Tacrolimus ointment can be used in patients as young as 2 years.
 Drugs of this class are more expensive than topical corticosteroids.
-Available as ointment in concentrations of 0.03% and 0.1%.
-Indicated only after other treatment options have failed.
+It is available as ointment in concentrations of 0.03% and 0.1% and is indicated only after other treatment options have failed.

 Antibiotics